Papua's clever teachers keep schools going amid COVID-19 lockdown | DW | 13.10.2020

-When they first arrived in Papua, some young teachers from Jakarta had no idea a pandemic would thwart their teaching plans.
+When they first arrived in Indonesia's Papua province, some young teachers from Jakarta had no idea a pandemic would thwart their teaching plans.
 Now they're using innovative methods to keep their schools going.

-Anggi Crestamia, 29 (pictured above), left her job as a journalist in Jakarta as soon as she was accepted into a program to teach elementary school children in a faraway island in the Indonesian archipelago.
+Anggi Crestamia, 29 (pictured above), left her job as a journalist in the Indonesian capital, Jakarta, as soon as she was accepted into a program to teach elementary school children on a faraway island in the Indonesian archipelago.
 It had been her long-cherished dream to reach out to children in inaccessible places, and this was her third application to the Indonesia Mengajar Foundation, which trains young people to educate and interact with locals in remote areas.

 "I always wanted to do something useful for other people.
 The more people the better.
 When I got accepted, I thought, this is my time to do so," Anggi said in an interview with DW.
 She and some other colleagues were assigned to teach on some of the islands located north of Cendrawasih Bay in Papua province.